ljeng/cheat-sheet/dynamic_programming.md

 ### [dynamic_programming.**wagner_fischer**(*matrix*, *base*, *left*, *top*, *each_cell*)](/dynamic_programming.py)

-Solves a dynamic programming problem with input `matrix` using a generalized form of the Wagner-Fischer algorithm by doing the following steps:
+Solve a dynamic programming problem with input `matrix` using a generalized form of the Wagner-Fischer algorithm by doing the following steps:

 1. Fill the top-left cell with `base`.
 1. Update the top row with `top`, where `top` is a function in the form of `lambda j: [function]` and `j` is the column number.